Don’t fall prey to scams

 - Paper towels or other cleaning supplies

-Grocery stores and suppliers say they have plenty; we just need the hoarders to stop and stay home.
-Panic buying causes these perceived shortages, which causes consumers to hoard more.
+Grocery stores and suppliers say they have plenty; they just need hoarders to stop panic buying.
+Over buying in a panic causes these perceived shortages, which causes consumers to hoard more.
 Buy what you reasonably need at regular store prices.
 Buying at higher prices from people trying to make a quick buck only reinforces their bad behavior.

 Protect Your Finances and Personal Information: